developer-zebra/developer-zebra-site/src/licensing/process/index.md

 <img alt="" style="height:250px" src="wmce_license03.png"/>
 **Details -** displays information about the selected licensing server.<br>
 **Delete -** removes a user-defined licensing server (none shown).<br>
-5. **Using an EMM system, launch License Manager with command line arguments** similar to those shown.
+5. **Using an EMM system, launch License Manager with command line arguments** similar to those shown below.
 This example was tested using SOTI Mobi control.

         :::xml
         // for XML file in root directory of device: